*Jenkins Estate - Phase I

-But over the years, non-native plants have invaded the forested areas.
-With funds from the 2008 voter-approved bond, THPRD's Natural Resources Department has been able to plan two phases of large-scale weed removal and trail improvement projects at Jenkins Estate.
+Over the years, non-native plants have invaded the forested areas.
+With funds from the 2008 voter-approved bond, THPRD's Natural Resources Department completed the first of a two-phase restoration project at Jenkins Estate.

-Phase I of the restoration project took place from June 2009 through early spring 2013.
+Phase I of the restoration project took place from June 2012 through early Spring 2013.
 Invasive blackberry, ivy, holly, hawthorn, cherry and other weedy species were removed before contractors installed 32,000 native trees and shrubs

 To enhance visitor experiences and create larger blocks for wildlife habitat, illegal trails were either removed or rerouted, some new trails were built, and some existing trails were enhanced.